stadelmanma/netl-ap-map-flow/examples/running-the-flow-model.rst

 The Input Parameters File
 =========================

-A template of the input parameters file can be found in `here <APM-MODEL-INPUT-FILE-TEMPLATE.INP>`_.
-An additional sample of the input file is located in `test/fixtures <../test/fixtures/TEST_INIT.INP>`_.
-Editing the input file in `test/fixtures` is not recommended because it will interfere with testing of the model and module.
-The input file is parsed by a special routine in the model that treats semicolons :code:`;` as comments and one or more spaces as delimiters.
+A template of the input parameters file can be found in `here <apm-model-inputs-template.inp>`_.
+The input file is parsed by a special routine in the model that treats all text after a semicolon, :code:`;`, as comments and one or more spaces as delimiters.
 A value enclosed in double quotations will have any internal spaces ignored.
 ApertureMapModelTools also reads the input files when needed and for consistency it is recommended you append a colon :code:`:` onto the end of keywords.
 Nearly all of the input parameters have default values and they are defined in `APM_SUBROUTINES.F <../source/APM_SUBROUTINES.F>`_ in the first subroutine :code:`INITIALIZE_RUN`

 **Important Notes**
  * There must be at least one space separating keyword and value.